This glossary gives definitions for the main regulatory terms used on this website and in European Medicines Agency (EMA) documents.

 The European Union Member State that leads the review of an application in a mutual recognition procedure or decentralised procedure.

-For more information, see volume 2A: Procedures for marketing authorisation: Chapter 2: Mutual recognition.
+More information can be found under volume 2A: Procedures for marketing authorisation: Chapter 2: Mutual recognition.

 An evaluation conducted by a European Medicines Agency committee following a referral from the European Commission or a Member State.
 Referrals are used to address particular issues, such as safety concerns, to resolve disagreements between Member States on issues related to the authorisation of medicines or to give an opinion on an issue of Europe-wide interest.